ythirion/ndc-porto-2022/supporting-your-peers-growth.md

 ## Tech leads main focus
 ![Tech leads](img/supporting-your-peers-growth/2.png)
 - `Help others grow`
+- You can only grow if you are surrounded by `strong` people
 - Why should you even care ?
     - For them
     - For the team